FuDesign2008/OpenUrl.vim/README.md

 OpenUrl.vim
 ===========

-Open url under the cursor faster!
+Open url under cursor!

+NOTE: You can also open the url under cursor with `gx`, executing `:help netrw-gx` to see more.

 ##Default Key Mappings